HIGHLIGHTS

 - Battery: Li-ion 5000 mAh, 60W wired, PD3.0, 75% in 30 min, 25W wireless (Qi2.2)

-- Color: Cobalt Violet, Black
+- Color: Cobalt Violet, Black, Sky Blue

 Samsung Galaxy S26 Ultra Price in Nepal: Rs.
-2,12,999 (12/256GB) [Starting Price]
+2,12,999 (12/256GB) | Rs.
+2,42,999 (12/512GB) | Rs.
+2,93,999 (16GB/1TB)

-ALSO READ: iPhone 17 Pro Max Price in Nepal (March 2026 Updated)
+ALSO READ: iPhone 17 Pro Max Price in Nepal (May 2026 Updated)

-Now that the Samsung Galaxy S26 Ultra is official, it’s clear that Samsung has focused heavily on AI and software refinement to elevate the experience.
+Now that the Samsung Galaxy S26 Ultra is here, it’s clear that Samsung has focused heavily on AI and software refinement to elevate the experience.
 But at this point, a meaningful hardware upgrade feels long overdue.

 The design tweaks, 10-bit display upgrade, Privacy Display feature, and deeper AI integration with Perplexity certainly add value.
 However, can we even call it “Ultra” anymore?
 When the camera hardware feels underwhelming compared to other brands’ Ultra flagships.

 Similarly, the battery capacity also feels disappointing, especially at a time when several competitors are offering larger batteries without significantly increasing the phone’s thickness.
-Ultimately, the S26 Ultra feels like a polished and incremental upgrade rather than a major leap forward.
+But again, to their defense, they probably have the best battery optimization in the Android world.

 -